 Now that you know the steps for getting started with properly using hashtags on Instagram it’s time to get to work!

-Utilise all 30 hashtags within a post to maximise your reach.
+Utilize all 30 hashtags within a post to maximize your reach.

 Don’t be afraid to create custom hashtags to help you build your community.